 As part of its duty to promote governmental accountability, the Ethics Commission provides information and guidance to city officers and employees, candidates for public office, the public, and others to help them understand and comply with their responsibilities under the law.
 The Engagement and Compliance Division publishes compliance materials and provides informal advice that applies the City’s ethics, campaign finance, and lobbying laws to circumstances faced in practice.

 The Commission also acts as filing officer for a wide range of public disclosure statements filed by designated local officials, candidates seeking local office, and lobbyists who seek to influence governmental decisions in the city and County of San Francisco.
-In addition, the Commission conducts audits of campaign and lobbying statements and provides open access to information reported on these filings.

 To help ensure the Ethics Commission impartially implements and enforces the laws in its jurisdiction, the voters placed broad restrictions on the political activities of Ethics Commissioners and staff.
 During their tenure, Commission members and staff may not participate in any campaign supporting or opposing a candidate for City elective office, a City ballot measure, or a City officer running for any elective office.
 In addition, Commissioners and staff are prohibited from holding any other city or county office and from being an officer of a political party; and from being, or being employed by, or receiving gifts or compensation from a registered lobbyist or campaign consultant.